-QAI provides organic certifications to help you access the Mexican, Canadian, European, Japanese and Korean markets.
-QAI can provide worldwide support via a global network of strategic partners and offices in Canada, Mexico, Latin America, Europe, Japan and Australia.
+QAI provides organic certifications to help you access the Mexican, Canadian, European and Korean markets.
+QAI can provide worldwide support via a global network of strategic partners and offices in Canada, Mexico, Latin America, Europe and Australia.

 QAI provides organic certification for products sold in Mexico through the Organic Products Law Standard (LPO: Ley de Productos Orgánicos).
 All companies selling products in, or exporting products to, Mexico must be certified to the LPO or an equivalency agreement.
 The law was published in February 2006, but the federal organic regulation program wasn’t in operation until three subsequent publications: the Regulation of the Organic Products Law in April 2010 and the Operational Guidelines and the General Rules for Use of the National Seal in 2013.